|

 The miraculous springs of the prestigious Gellért Thermal Bath and Swimming Pool (or in short, Gellért Bath) were already recorded in the 15th century.
 Back in the day, when it was called Sárosfürdő (Mud bath), the Turkish lords used the healing waters to stay refreshed and healthy.

-Slightly delayed by WWI, Thermal Hotel Gellért opened its doors in 1918 as the very first luxury hotel in Budapest with all the luxury of the early 20th century.
+Slightly delayed by WWI, Thermal Hotel Gellért opened in 1918 as the very first luxury hotel in Budapest with all the luxury of the early 20th century.
 The architectural style of the hotel and bath complex is art nouveau, characterized by its elaborate decorative elements and curved lines.
 Besides the glamorously furnished and decorated rooms, a spa complex and a hospital wing also belonged to the hotel.
 Over the past century, countless iconic figures have stayed in Gellert Hotel from American presidents to members of European royal families.

 Built to shine at the foot of Gellért Hill, the glorious building is still one of the main landmarks of the Gellért Hill area.
 The façade boasts a sufficient amount of marble and porcelain, but the building’s interior exceeds its outer looks by far.
 The original stained-glass windows create a mysterious atmosphere, the wooden structure in the dressing rooms, and the Zsolnay ornamental ceramics all contribute to the enchanting look and feel of the bath.
 In the center of the indoor pool area, a beautiful fountain provides a decorative and refreshing feature, enhancing the ambiance of the bath complex.
 Steam rising from the hot thermal pools creates a mystical atmosphere, further enhancing the bath’s serene ambiance.